 Remember the two Cardinal Rules for the exam

-An answer that does not include specific analysis of the form and
+An answer that does not include specific discussion of the form and

 subject matter of the work shown is certainly not a complete answer.

 •Some identifications of works on the study guide by artist, title, movement, and date (within 5 years either way).
 Around 15 percent of the whole exam will be dedicated to identifications of the works on the study guide.
 Less than 5 percent will be dedicated to dates.

 •Some terms, in which I will give you a definition and you will need to give me the associated term

 •Some unknowns, in which I will show you a work and you will need to identify the movement and/or artist as specifically as possible, then give a brief analysis placing the work within the matrix of ideas we have been talking about in class.